articles and essays

 In addition to composing and performing, I also teach at the University of California, Irvine.
 I am an Associate Professor and currently chair of the Department of Music, within the Claire Trevor School of the Arts.

-At UCI, I enjoy teaching a wide range of courses to diverse students, both graduate and undergraduate.
-Closest to my own music-making is the teaching that I do within a new PhD program titled “Integrated Composition, Improvisation and Technology” (ICIT).
-The ICIT program is led by Christopher Dobrian, Nicole Mitchell, Kojiro Umezaki, Lukas Ligeti and myself, and “embraces diverse forms of music making, challenging conventional distinctions between classical composition, computer music, improvisation, and jazz.”
+At UCI, I enjoy teaching a wide range of courses for diverse students, both graduate and undergraduate.
+Closest to my own music-making is a new PhD program titled “Integrated Composition, Improvisation and Technology” (ICIT).
+The ICIT program is led by Christopher Dobrian, Nicole Mitchell, Kojiro Umezaki, Lukas Ligeti, Mari Kimura and myself, and “embraces diverse forms of music making, challenging conventional distinctions between classical composition, computer music, improvisation, and jazz.”